Three Idaho vineyards combine their signature wines and menus for a taste that’s sure to please your next group

 A fabulous combination of superb wines and delicious cuisine are brought to your table.
 It’s certainly not a coincidence that trained chef and winemaker Storm Hodge is a hands-on owner of Parma Ridge Winery.
-As is partner Stephanie Hodge whose original artwork complements the tasting room and is featured on the winery’s labels.
+As is partner Stephanie Hodge, whose original artwork complements the tasting room and is featured on the winery’s labels.

-Parma Ridge Wines include its own 2019 Avielle Rose of Merlot, 2019 Dry Gewurztraminer, 2016 The Last Zin and the 2016 Estate Grown Merlot.
+Parma Ridge wines include its own 2019 Avielle Rose of Merlot, 2019 Dry Gewurztraminer, 2016 The Last Zin and the 2016 Estate Grown Merlot.
 A wide variety of Snake River Valley and Yakima Valley grapes are also featured.
-In addition to entrée specials, Storm’s famous salmon and a 16 oz. ribeye steak, there are a half dozen sides and shareable foods on the menu along with a scrumptious selection of flatbreads and wonderful burgers and sandwiches.
+In addition to entrée specials, Storm’s famous salmon and a 16 oz. ribeye steak, there are a half dozen sides and shareable items on the menu along with a scrumptious selection of flatbreads and wonderful burgers and sandwiches.

 From 2007, Colter’s Creek winery has been crafting wines from Lewis-Clark Valley AVA grapes.
 The long list of acclaims shows their commitment to the integrity of their wines.

-From the Idaho Wine, Cascade Wine, and Riverside Wine Competitions to the Great NW Wine Invitational and Finger Lakes International Competition, Colter’s Creek Winery has shined.
+From the Idaho Wine, Cascade Wine and Riverside Wine Competitions to the Great NW Wine Invitational and Finger Lakes International Competition, Colter’s Creek Winery has shined.
 The award-winning wines pair nicely at their Main Street, Juliaetta restaurant and tasting room, located just 30 minutes from Lewiston or Moscow.

 For a summer day, the 2019 Signature Estate Riesling is perfect when chilled.
 The restaurant uses locally sourced ingredients whenever possible for both their signature offerings and seasonal menus.
-A half-dozen starters and salad lead to a very nice variety of small plates.
+A half-dozen starters and salads lead to a very nice variety of small plates.
 The main course items make choosing difficult and it won’t get any easier when you get to the dessert offerings.

 You’re probably wondering how we could get to this point in an Idaho story, especially one where local food sources were mentioned, and not say something about Idaho’s most famous farm product, the Idaho potato.

-Add great Idaho vineyards to group travel itinerary.
+Add great Idaho vineyards to your group travel itinerary.
 There are more than 50 wineries & cideries operating in Idaho.
 Developing your own Wine & Dine Trail begins by visiting the Idaho Wine Commission online at idahowines.org.